Koeng101/dnadesign/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Do you wish poly had a specific feature?
+about: Do you wish dnadesign had a specific feature?
 Do you have ideas for improvements to the current API?
 Do you feel like documentation for a feature needs expansion?
 Big or small, we appreciate your feedback!
 title: ''
 labels: ['needs-triage', 'enhancement']
 assignees: ''